 Through reading and learning valuable financial concepts, your child could win one of fourteen Virginia529 Invest529 college savings accounts.
 These come with an initial balance of $529 and may grow year over year to further prepare your child for college success.
 Winning parents are encouraged to make continued contributions to this account.

 If your child’s school is not yet signed up, please reach out to your school’s principal or librarian to encourage participation.
 Reading Makes Cents benefits schools, too, as the program provides each participating library with three free books covering different economic concepts.
 Plus, if your child’s school has the highest participation rate in their VaASL region, they will win an additional $500 worth of books for their school library.

 If your child does not already have one, simply print a copy of the Reading Challenge below.
 Your student should then track his or her reading activity and, with your help, fill out the log and requested information.
-Once completed, submit the Reading Challenge by March 31, 2017 using the instructions on the form.
+You may also complete this log online at the link provided below.
+Once completed, submit the completed Reading Challenge using the instructions on the form.

 The concepts of scarcity, choices, money, and saving for the future are valuable life lessons … and what better way to teach them to students than through great books?

 Through active participation in the Reading Makes Cents program, K–5 students will discover, understand, and apply the following History and Social Science SOL concepts:

 Clearly, saving money is important – and in a nation of ever–rising higher education costs, saving for your child’s educational future is more necessary than ever before.

 Fortunately, saving for higher education doesn’t have to be scary or difficult.
 Virginia529, the nation’s largest 529 college savings plan, can help make your child’s academic dreams a reality.